 In September 2022, Hydro One announced its new equity partnership model pursuant to which it will offer First Nations a 50% equity stake in all new large-scale capital transmission line projects with a value exceeding \$100 million.
-Hydro One currently has nine transmission lines under development that are subject to the new equity partnership model.
+Hydro One currently has ten transmission lines under development or recently developed that are subject to the equity partnership model.